MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/itpro-introduction-to-automation-apis.md

 # Introduction to automation APIs

 Automation APIs provide capability for automating company setup through APIs.
-Once the tenants have been created, the automation APIs can be used, in order to hydrate the tenant - to bring the tenant up to a desired state.
+Once the tenants are created, the automation APIs can be used, in order to hydrate the tenant - to bring the tenant up to a desired state.
 Usually this involves creating a new company on the tenant, running RapidStart packages, installing extensions, assigning permission sets to users and managing security groups.

 Delegated admin credentials and [!INCLUDE[d365fin_long_md](../developer/includes/d365fin_long_md.md)] users with permissions, can call the APIs.